Former WPD interim chief named deputy chief in Derby

 Derby says Moore will be responsible for budgetary spending, internal investigations, management of department and personnel training, special project management and other items as needed.

-“We are excited to have Lemuel Moore as the newest member of the Derby Police Department,” said Brandon Russell, Derby Police Chief.
+“We are excited to have Lemuel Moore as the newest member of the Derby Police Department,” said Derby Police Chief Brandon Russell.
 “His experience and insight will be invaluable to the department and the community as a whole.”

 Moore spent 31 years with the WPD in a variety of roles, working as a Drug Abuse Resistance Education officer, neighborhood watch coordinator, an Exploited and Missing Children Unit investigator, and an undercover narcotics detective.